The Orbital Frontier: A Comprehensive Guide to Commercial Space Tourism in 2026

 Conclusion: We Are All Astronauts Now

 The travel boom of 2026 has proven that humanity's curiosity cannot be contained by gravity.
 As we look towards the first commercial lunar base in 2028, orbit is just the first step in our journey to becoming a spacefaring species.
-The universe is open for business.
+The universe is open for business, and the experience of leaving our home planet is fundamentally changing our perspective on what it means to be human.
+Space is no longer a destination; it's our new, expanded neighborhood, waiting to be explored by a new generation of travelers.